billy-4md/AngiosQuant/README.md

   - "css": COntain all the file for the style of the application.

 ## Features
-PopSeg offers a variety of features organized into several key components of the application:
+This application offers a variety of features organized into several key components of the application:

 ### Settings
 - Configure application settings in the **Settings** tab.
+- In this place, several settings must be set in order to run the different program proprely.
 - Ensure all configurations are saved before proceeding to other sections.

 ### Project Management